 Those who receive monoclonal antibody therapy should still get the second dose to be as protected as possible against COVID-19, but they should not get a vaccination while sick or during their isolation period to avoid spreading the virus to others.
-They can get the second dose as soon as their isolation is over, and it has been three or four weeks since their first dose - a minimum of 21 days for Comirnaty (Pfizer) or 28 days for Spikevax (Moderna).
+They can get the second dose as soon as their isolation is over, and it has been three or four weeks since their first dose - a minimum of 21 days for Comirnaty (Pfizer) or Novavax and 28 days for Spikevax (Moderna).

 Previous CDC guidance stated patients should defer COVID-19 vaccination for 90 days after monoclonal antibody therapy.
 CDC has revised this guidance based on encouraging evidence that patients who received these treatments still mounted a robust immune response to mRNA vaccination soon after treatment.
 Getting vaccinated is a priority, and a person should receive their second dose on schedule when possible.